gaehlerm/SoftwareEngineering/README.md

 ```

 ### Copilot
-Copilot struggles a lot when dealing with XML files.
+Copilot somehow struggles a lot when dealing with XML files.
 It seems as if it didn't know the xml libraries that would simplify it's life.
 Instead it assembles strings into an XML file by itself which results in very brittle code that is very hard to read.

 ```py
 x = [1,2,3]
 y = [4,5,6]
 # write x and y to an xml file called 'data.xml'
 ```

-This code worked out without any problems for json files, but for XML the result at the time of writing was unsatisfactory.
-The suggestion of Copilot is:
+The first version of Copilot I used wasn't able to write proper XML files.
+Instead of using a library it was creating the string from scratch:

 ```py
 with open('data.xml', 'w') as f:
     f.write('<data>\n')